 Make sure to take a sufficient number of breaks while working to maintain your well-being and efficiency of work.
 Here are a few tips on how you can spend that break on improving your working efficiency and capacity:

 ● Get A Healthy Snack

 Like a car requires fuel to run smoothly, the human body needs food to function.
 Healthy snacking can improve your health and hence make your performance better.
-Use nutritious food like nuts, seeds, and fruits, homemade granola, salads, guacamole, etc.; add ingredients like chicken or tuna to make it more filling.
+Use nutritious food like nuts, seeds, fruits, homemade granola, salads, guacamole, etc.; add ingredients like chicken or tuna to make it more filling.
 Use mild snacking instead of heavy meals as it optimizes digestion.

 Always keep a bottle of water (preferably at room temperature).
 It helps concentrate on work by reducing stress and increasing hydration in your body.
 Your mood improves when you are hydrated, which leads to an optimal bodily condition for extended work hours.

 ● Go For a Walk or Exercise

-Physical work out or exercising at home with workout equipment releases endorphins which makes you feel good, and therefore, you will be able to work better.
+Physical workout or exercising at home with workout equipment releases endorphins which make you feel good, and therefore, you will be able to work better.

 Napping is an effective way of regaining your lost energy.
-Take a 15-minute power nap to relax so you can resume your work with a better mood.
+Take a 15-minute power nap to relax so you can resume your work in a better mood.